-So I am basically telling you not to define an overkill process for the team.
-Baby steps to the rescue! define agreements that will make it easier to save the time to work on these things at the right time to prevent the snowball effect.
+So I am telling you not to define an overkill process for the team.
+Baby steps to the rescue! define agreements that will make it easier to save time to work on these things at the right time to prevent the snowball effect.

-The difference between wasting time and investing time is critical to understand this, if any of the people involved are seeing this as a waste of time, you have to stop the flow, define, explain and set the context about why it's not the right time to tackle this.
+The difference between wasting time and investing time is critical to understand this, if any of the people involved are seeing this as a waste of time, you have to stop the flow, define, explain, and set the context about why it's not the right time to tackle this.

 As a developer, I see speaking out, as a mandatory skill to have.
 Speaking out, as in, sharing concerns as soon as they are discovered.
 Procrastination will never be a way out.

-Speaking out can also include a mix of negotiation skills because at some point we have to "sell" our idea, and why, whatever we have discovered, needs to be handle, otherwise, their future effects will be worse.
+Speaking out can also include a mix of negotiation skills because at some point we have to "sell" our idea, and why, whatever we have discovered, needs to be handled, otherwise, their future effects will be worse.

-Let's get a little bit more technical, and discuss some of the reasons the tech debts usually exist.
+Let's get a little bit more technical, and discuss some of the reasons tech debts usually exist.

-In my experience, regardless of the type of business, from small products to big solutions, the tech debt will always be there.
+In my experience, regardless of the type of business, from small products to big solutions, tech debt will always be there.
 And the main goal here is to reduce it as much as possible.